 The Dyers run 2 John Deere combines, so they used one combine to strip the areas where the protein was low, ie, less than 11.5%.
 The other combine, which had the CropScan 1000H installed, stripped the high protein areas.
-The chaser bin used as a means of blending the wheat by alternatively sending the chaser bin to collect the wheat from each combine
+The chaser bin was used to blending the wheat by alternatively sending the chaser bin to collect the wheat from each combine .